Broad Factors Analysis

 Economic factors are things that influence the macroeconomy, such as:

 - Gross Domestic Product (GDP) growth rates

 Each of these factors can have various impacts on businesses.
 For example, interest rates affect the cost of capital and a company’s ability to raise funds or invest in new assets.
 Low exchange rates reduce threats from foreign competitors and create overseas opportunities.
-When inflation happens it destabilizes the economy and makes the future less predictable for companies.
-Lastly, high growth rate of an economy increases customer expenditures and eases competitive pressures.
+When inflation happens, it destabilizes the economy and makes the future less predictable for companies.
+Lastly, the high growth rate of an economy increases customer expenditures and eases competitive pressures.